 The young man Harry and Ron were following remained quiet throughout their walk and seemed, somehow, distracted.
 “Hey,” Harry said quietly.
 “Rowan and Ashley.
 Did you know them?”
 The man nodded sadly and Harry put a hand on his shoulder.
 “I’m sorry.”
 The man nodded and showed his acknowledgment of Harry’s sympathy.
 Ron then saw it fit to change the subject.

-“What I don't get is how they were able to Dissaparate.
-I mean, that bloke I got to wasn’t able to but his mate was still within the range of the enchantments yet was still able to scarper as soon as he saw his mate was in trouble.”
+“What I don't get is how they were able to Disapparate.
+I mean, that bloke I got to wasn’t able to but his mate was still within the range of the enchantments yet was still able to scarper as soon as he saw his partner was in trouble.”
 Ron gave a small snort of laughter.
 “Really shows how much they look out for each other.”

 Previous Chapter Next Chapter

 Other Similar Stories